How pitching, flying and filmmaking make UW baseball’s Logan Gerling feel alive

 “I do a lot of bullpen work when I’m not at school filming with multiple cameras, allowing me to overlay different videos and see how my pitches are tunneling together and how they’re moving from the same arm slot or different arm slots,” Gerling said.
 “I set up cameras so I can see what it looks like from the hitter’s point of view, knowing if my pitches are looking hittable.
 There are just so many different things that I feel like I have a big edge and advantage on.”

-From the outside, pitching, filmmaking and flying may not appear to be symbiotic pursuits.
+From the outside, pitching, filmmaking and flying might not appear to be symbiotic pursuits.
 But while Gerling remains a work in progress, it’s his passions that inspire him and push him to improve.

 “I think the common thread is they’re all different things that push me to explore aspects of my life, honestly,” Gerling said.
 “I know that baseball not only keeps me in shape, but it’s something that I’m very passionate about.
 I love competing and I can’t have a healthy mind without competing.